MarkD833/RCBUS-68xxx/c_code/README.md

 ---

 ## TMS9918A
-The demonstrations below are based on the demonstration code of the same name by JB Langston for his Z80 system but ported over to my 68000 nased system.
+The demonstrations below are based on the demonstration code of the same name by JB Langston for his Z80 system but ported over to my 68000 based system.

 ### ASCII Character Set Demonstration
 The code in the TMS9918A-ASCII-Chars folder is a C implementation of the same assembler demo.
 The TMS9918A assembler library has been modified so that the functions can be called directly from C.